 What Is Market Cannibalisation – And How Should You Deal With It?

-One of the most important things to consider when you’re running a business is your competition.
-No matter how unique your business model is, there will always be a number of other companies who are going down the same route as you.
+When you run a business, one of the most important things to think about is your competition.
+Regardless of how unique one’s business model may be, there will always be other companies going in the same direction as yours.

 What Is Market Cannibalisation?